I Tried Fries at 7 Major Fast-Food Chains & the Winner Blew Me Away

 Shake Shack's Fries are crinkle-cut and seasoned simply with salt.
 A regular order cost me $4.25.

-The taste: There honestly wasn't one thing that I would change about Shake Shack's fries, so crowning them the winner of this taste test was a simple decision despite the fierce competition.
-I believe thicker fries need to be extra crispy and salty on the outside or else the flavor and texture will be completely off.
+The taste: There wasn't one thing I would change about Shake Shack's fries, so crowning them the winner of this taste test was a simple decision despite the fierce competition.
+I believe thicker fries need to be extra crispy and salty on the outside, or the flavor and texture will be completely off.
 Shake Shack hit the bullseye on both criteria.
 I even went back to try them again after they sat out for a while to see how they held up, and they were still extremely crispy and tasted great even when they were cold.
-While I didn't need ketchup or a sauce in order to wholeheartedly enjoy these, their crinkled surface makes them extra great for retaining sauce.
+While I didn't need ketchup or a sauce in order to enjoy these, their crinkled surface makes them extra great for retaining sauce.